gpuweb/WSL/Spec/source/index.rst

     - A basic type such as ``bool`` or ``uint``
     - ``void``
-    - An array with an associated right-value type
+    - An array with an associated right-value type and a size (a number of elements)
     - A pointer with an associated right-value type and an address space
     - An array reference with an associated right-value type and an address space